lab596/civiform/Getting-started-with-Windows.md

 ![Docker error: no WSL 2 distributions found](https://drive.google.com/uc?id=1R7JMIZZuL4qZZ5Q4iALhJ7IWRa6dBTTx)

-**Solution**: you can try to upgrade the distribution with `wsl --set-version <distro-name> 2` (e.g. `wsl --set-version Ubuntu-20.04 2`).
-If this doesn't work you can uninstall and reinstall it.
+**Solution**: You can try to upgrade the distribution with `wsl --set-version <distro-name> 2` (e.g. `wsl --set-version Ubuntu-20.04 2`).
+If this doesn't work, you can uninstall and reinstall it.

 #### Linux distribution is not running
 For some reason, the distribution may not be running.
 You can check by running `wsl -l -v`.
 You'll want everything to be running with version 2:

 ![WSL all instances running with version 2](https://drive.google.com/uc?id=1JXndL2-z2Gqvhs5P-JClaIjlTxIAXVty)

-**Solution**: follow the **[Windows guide to running WSL](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#ways-to-run-wsl)** to run your virtual machine with WSL 2.
+**Solution**: Follow the **[Windows guide to running WSL](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#ways-to-run-wsl)** to run your virtual machine with WSL 2.

 #### Docker fails to start
-**Solution**: in Docker Desktop, click the bug icon in the top right corner.
+**Solution**: In Docker Desktop, click the bug icon in the top right corner.
 Try `Restart Docker Desktop` and restart your computer.
 If that isn't strong enough, try `Reset to factory defaults` and restart your computer.
-If that still doesn't work uninstall Docker and reinstall it.
+If that still doesn't work, uninstall Docker and reinstall it.

 ## Is it working?
-If things are working, you'll be able to run CiviForm in WSL with Docker by following the following steps:
+If things are working, you'll be able to run CiviForm in WSL with Docker using the following steps:
 1. In WSL, clone **[the CiviForm repository](https://github.com/seattle-uat/civiform)**.
-2. Run **[`/bin/run-dev`](https://github.com/seattle-uat/civiform/blob/main/bin/run-dev)** to start the application
+2. Run **[`/bin/run-dev`](https://github.com/seattle-uat/civiform/blob/main/bin/run-dev)** to start the application.
 3. In a browser, go to `localhost:9000`, and then wait for the application to load.

 # Getting an IDE